ereverman/KUCG_SymposiumPlanning/ACCESS_Instructions.md

 * Move Github Desktop to your applications directory (Mac) or wherever your programs are stored (sorry windows, I'm not sure how this works for you)
 * Open Github Desktop and sign in with your login information
 * Clone the KUCG repository
-* Add or edit files using your file manager navigator (finder on Mac)
+* Add or edit files using your file manager navigator (finder on Mac, by default the repository is stored in the Documents directory)
 * When finished modifying content, return to Github Desktop
 * Add a summary documenting your changes (near bottom left of window)
 * Click Commit to main (near bottom left of window)